LendingTree student loans service review

-LendingTree doesn’t lend you money directly.
-Rather, it can connect you to lenders that offer different types of student loans, and you only have to fill out one application.
+LendingTree doesn’t lend directly to borrowers.
+Instead, it works to connect you with lenders that offer different types of student loans, and you only have to fill out one application.

 What are LendingTree student loans?

-Think of LendingTree more like a matchmaker for student loans to help with you finance your associate, bachelor’s, master’s or Ph.D. education.
+Think of LendingTree more like a matchmaker for student loans that can help you with financing your undergraduate or graduate education.

-With this online loan marketplace, you enter your personal information along with the cost of your tuition.
+With LendingTree, you enter your personal information along with the cost of your tuition.
 LendingTree submits this information to its network of lenders and directs you to loan offers you’re likely to qualify for.

 If your loan is approved, the lender will require documentation to verify the college you attended or plan to attend.

 What are the benefits of LendingTree student loans?

-- A lot of options.
-LendingTree has a huge network of lenders, so it’s likely you’ll find an offer with the features you’re looking for.
+- Plenty of options.
+LendingTree has a huge network of lenders so it’s likely you’ll find an offer with the features you’re looking for.

-- Cosigners OK.
+- Cosigners are OK.
 If you don’t meet all the eligibility criteria for a student loan on your own, LendingTree may be able to connect you to a variety of lenders interested in taking you on as a borrower with a cosigner.

-- High limits on how much you can borrow.
+- Large loan amounts.
 Requesting to borrow a lot of money doesn’t mean that you’ll get it.
 But unlike capped federal student loans, private student loans have more upward flexibility.

 What to watch out for

-- Some users complain about multiple calls.
+- Multiple calls.
 Even if you’ve chosen a lender to work with, you’ll may continue to receive calls and emails from others still vying for your business.
-Once you’re on their radar, it can be hard to get off of it.
+Once you’re on their calling list, it can be hard to get off of it.

 - Possible dip in credit score.
 LendingTree says that when they provide information about your credit score to lenders, it isn’t a hard inquiry and won’t hurt your credit standing.
-However, upon receiving a final loan offer, the lender will likely run a hard inquiry on your credit report to verify your information, which could cause a temporary dip in your credit score.
+However, upon receiving a final loan offer, the lender will likely run a hard inquiry on your credit report to verify your information.